 For the first time in decades, we are experiencing a synchronized global expansion.
 However, politics are always a challenge.
 2018 is a good time for emerging markets investors to focus on economics but prepare for elevated political risk.

 Why Downside Protection is So Powerful for Emerging Markets (EM) Investments

 EM equities are risky, with elevated levels of political, currency and liquidity risk.
 Did you know that they also routinely experience large drawdowns?
 Every calendar year since 2001, this market drop has exceeded 10% even in strongly bullish years.
 Now that is volatility!

-Enough is Enough: Why We Cap Country Exposure in Our Emerging Markets Strategies
+Enough Is Enough: Why We Cap Country Exposure in Our Emerging Markets Strategy

 Should you cap your exposure to China?
 We think so.
 We argue that the growing concentrations in many emerging markets indexes do not make a great deal of sense.
 Learn more about why we believe in maintaining country weight caps.